 Click Shrink and the partition process will initiate.

-2: Hard Disk Drive Partition Using Third Party Software
+3. Disk Partition Using Third-Party Software

 Using Easeus Partition Master, you can re-size the disk drive visually by dragging the volume boundary, and unlike the Shrink tool which limits partition size to what is permissible by Windows, Easeus allows you to re-size the partition to any size.

 Back up your data before partitioning Windows C: disk drive using any third party software.
 From user experience, one simple error during the partitioning process can render the Windows installation corrupt.
-You will have to reinstall Windows in order to user the computer.
+You will have to reinstall Windows in order to use the computer.

-Precautions While Partitioning Your Hard Disk Drive
+Precautions While Partitioning Disk Drives

 Whereas you are at liberty to effect partitions of your choice, it is important to keep the Windows C: drive partition large enough.
 At most, Windows 7 installation takes up to 15GB of your hard drive space and it is good practice to give drive space allowance for Program Files and Page File/Swap Partition.